mesfind/bioinfo-python/index.md

 >
 > Learners need to understand the concepts of files and directories
 > (including the working directory) and how to start a Python
 > interpreter before tackling this lesson.
-This lesson references the Jupyter (IPython)
+This lesson references the Jupyter
-> Notebook although it can be taught through any Python interpreter.
+> notebook although it can be taught through any Python interpreter.
 > The commands in this lesson pertain to **Python 3**.
 {: .prereq}

 ### Getting Started
-To get started with installing Python, follow the directions given in the [Week 08](https://eeob-biodata.github.io/BCB546X-Fall2017/Week_08) folder of the class repository.
+To get started with installing Python, follow the directions given in the [Python section of the course Software page](https://eeob-biodata.github.io/EEOB-BCB-546X/software#python).
-You will also have to create a directory to work from and download some files.
-You can find instructions for doing that in the "[Setup](setup/)" page.
+In addition to installing Python on your own computer, you will also need to download the data files used in the tutorials.
+Deatils for doing this are found in the [Setup](setup/) page.

 ### Format